2bnb/2bnb-extras/readme.md

 ## Naming conventions
 To make the names of this mod less likely to run into problems in the future regarding the inclusion of a number in the name:
 - for code: bnb_ex
-- for urls: tf15-extras
+- for urls: 2bnb-extras
-- for presentation: TF15 Extras
+- for presentation: 2BNB Extras

 ### Prefixes
 The prefix `bnb_ex_` should be used where appropriate to avoid any potential name clashes with other mods.

 ## Contact
-For any questions, contact FarCry or Met on the Task Force 15 [Discord](https://discord.gg/FA7EJkq2zU).
+For any questions, contact FarCry, Carmichael or Met on the 2BNB [Discord](https://discord.gg/FA7EJkq2zU).

+## Previous versions
+For any previously used gear such as SURPAT or BettIR Compats, they're in our gDrive; still accessible but has been taken out of the mod for simplicity.